jancarloviray/blog/_posts/2015-02-10-install-docker-in-mac-osx.md

 ## Using Docker in Mac OSX

-“Because the Docker Engine uses Linux-specific kernel features, you’ll need to use a lightweight virtual machine (VM) to run it on OSX.
+> “Because the Docker Engine uses Linux-specific kernel features, you’ll need to use a lightweight virtual machine (VM) to run it on OSX.
 You use the OS X Docker client to control the virtualized Docker Engine to build, run and manage Docker containers.” - [docker.com](https://docs.docker.com/installation/mac/)

 Before continuing, install [Boot2Docker](https://github.com/boot2docker/boot2docker).
 It will install a virtual machine (using VirtualBox) that is all set up to run the Docker daemon.
 Click [here](https://github.com/boot2docker/osx-installer/releases) to get the latest releases.

 I added per-line information to hopefully make things a bit clearer.
-Let me know your experience and opinions about Docker through the comments below.

 ## Quick Start